tymaestro/PP5-2022/README.md

 10. Ensure to create a Procfile and add web: gunicorn activities.wsgi to this file

-11. Make sure that the DEBUG flag is set to False in settings.py file in Gitpod
+11. Make sure that the DEBUG flag is set to DEBUG = 'DEVELOPMENT' in os.environ in settings.py file in Gitpod

-12. Add X_FRAME OPTIONS = 'SAMEORIGIN' to the settings.py file to ensure that the Summernote editor works once the project is deployed.
+12. Add STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and USE_AWS to config vars on Heroku

 13. Make sure that all dependencies have been added to the requirements.txt file using the command pip3 freeze > requirements.txt